 Are you Ready, Willing and Able To Take One New Step Forward In Your Search To Find Out If Your Pain Can Be Reduced?

-I am aware that it is possible your medical doctor may provide you with good reasons that show your case of scoliosis is too urgent and does not allow the time to explore other options such as this one.
-However, if that is not the situation, then you probably have nothing to lose but your pain and much to gain such as improved endurance, flexibility and mobility by receiving my initial evaluation.
+I am aware that it is possible your medical doctor may provide you with good reasons that show your case of scoliosis is too urgent and does not allow the time to explore other options.
+However, if that is not the situation, then you probably have nothing to lose but your pain and much to gain such as improved endurance, flexibility and mobility by receiving my initial two-step evaluation.
+Please see my video http://optimalhealthcanberra.com.au/what-to-expect-on-your-first-two-visits-video/

 Jason Barritt, B.Sc.
 (Hons), D.C.